AlibabaCloudDocs/ecs/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using an SSH key pair.md

 6. Click **Open**.

-    If the following message appears, you have logged on to the instance by using the SSH key pair.
+    If the following message appears, you are logged on to the instance by using the SSH key pair.

     ![windows_putty_5](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/7847597851/p51203.png)